PyxelM/alucinara/content/deities/the-petrified-child.md

 A lot of these rocks would be ineffective as they would be hidden away in a pocket, unable to see out of the fabric.
 So, the morellic minikin would sometimes cut holes in their pockets so that the eyes could see out.

 An innovation came when early-stonechild minikin discovered that carving alucinarium geodes into watchstones worked to allow them to move, tremendously increasing the field of view of the watchstones.

-[^1]: 'uinh sëti-eyan' `DEF stone-child` 'the child of stone' ([P.M.](languages/proto-morellic.md))